Genivia/ugrep/README.md

     ug -l '' mydir

-To list all non-empty files in directory `mydir` and deeper:
+To list all non-empty files in directory `mydir` and deeper while following
+symlinks:

     ug -R -l '' mydir